fiyero/word2vec_HP/README.md

 ![p2](https://cdn-images-1.medium.com/max/800/1*ePr30n-4QHDyi_QecdNuUQ.png)<br/>

 ## See the cosine similarity of words:
 We can see which words are most similar to our target words.
-Being similar doesn’t mean must have similar meaning, we can regard them as having some sort of relationship.
+Being similar doesn’t mean must have similar meaning, we can regard them as having some sort of relationship.<br/>
 ![p3](https://cdn-images-1.medium.com/max/800/1*XXnGWDg1N6a54d13eWllqA.png)<br/>

 We try the word “fight” in our Word2vec model and get the above 10 words.
 The top 3 results “kill, die, control” are obviously related to “fight”.
 Initially I have no idea what is kedavra and avada, then I google and find that “Avada Kedavra” is the spell to make Instant death in Harry Potter world.
 Well, these two words are definitely related to “fight” for sure. <br/>